SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/private-events.md

 parent: Standard Features
 ---

-*This page is still needing some content.
-If you're interested in contributing to the Summit Events App and want to help provide support by creating this page, comment below and let us know!*

 # Private Events Overview

 The Private Event feature blocks the event instance from appearing on event lists/calendars.
 You have two options when using the feature: